-- 1. Ctrl Right -clicking and selecting the Remove Range menu item. - 2.
-Click the X button in the list of ranges in the Ranges & Marks (p.
-128)sidebar.
+- 1. Right -click on one of the punch range markers and select the Remove Range menu item. - 2.
+Click the x button in the list of ranges in the Ranges & Marks (p.
+134)sidebar.

 The right-click menu mostly copies that of a regular pair of range markers.
 The following options are available in addition to the ones mentioned above.